fjodborg/finhouse/README.md

 - [X] Add dark and light mode.
 - [X] Add plot for value over time.
     - [X] Add axis text.
+    - [X] Add Loan plot.
     - [ ] Add "legend" with minimum payment on the plot for each line.
-    - [ ] Add option to "Offset" plot with house value.
-    - [ ] Add multiple plots, e.g. loan payment, stock, value, total.
+    - [ ] Add option for other plots, e.g. loan payment, stock, value, total which checkboxes for what to include in main plot.
 - [ ] Add readme/tooltip/popup about controls.
-- [ ] Remove dependency on server being online (Websocket is running).
+- [ ] Remove dependency on server being online (offline mode if cached).
-- [ ] Support multiple languages.
 - [ ] Find a way to avoid double maintenance with the sidebar widgets.
     - Perhaps base it off a json file.
 This also makes multiple languages easier.
+- [ ] Support multiple languages.
 - [ ] Add "Kurs tab", i don't know the english world.
 - [ ] Change font size in plot.
-- [ ] Make tabs editable and clickable?
+- [ ] Make tabs editable and clickable at the same time.
+- [ ] Changeable order of tabs.
 - [ ] Add loan types. e.g. "Realkredit" and "banklån"
 - [ ] Make text red if invalid value. e.g. if "Rådighedsbeløb" is negative.
+- [ ] Only render on value change.

+## Known Issues

+- [ ] Fix state saving on exit on chrome.
+    - Currently chrome only saves the state every 10 seconds, however it should also save on shutdown/refresh like firefox does.
+- [ ] Javascript file needs "./" to work with github page.
+- [ ] Cache gets reset when main struct has been modified.
+- [ ] Reference counted Cells are deserialized to default or previous value when loading the page.
+However they should all reference the same.
+Workaround is currently implemented.
+- [ ] Floating point inaccuracies/fluctuations in current calculations when sliding some parameters.
+- [ ] If you leave in e.g. % or Dkk the field is not accepted.
+Can be solved by expanding the custom parser.
+- [ ] Interest deduction entry is not correct, since it varies over time (Depends on loan at given time), thus should be plotted instead.

 ## Misc